GusEllerm/CoastSat-CWL/CoastSat-CWL/test/README.md

 ## Directory Structure

-The test directory is organized with per-tool subdirectories. **All inputs, expected outputs, and outputs are within tool-specific subdirectories** - there are no top-level `inputs/`, `expected/`, or `outputs/` directories.
+The test directory is organized with per-tool subdirectories.

 ```
 test/